SoftUni-Internal/interactive-content/EN/06-Spring-Data-Advanced-Querying/00-Retrieving-Data-By-Custom-Queries.md

 [slide]

-# Problem: Select Shampoos by Size
+# Select Shampoos by Size

 You are given a simpler implementation of the Shampoo Company.